-• Create the appropriate tcp-optimized profile (recommended)

-Select this option to have the system create the recommended TCP profile.
+Create the appropriate tcp-optimized profile (recommended) Select this option to have the system create the recommended TCP profile.
 The parent profile (either WAN or LAN optimized) is determined by your selection to the "What type of network connects servers to the BIG-IP system" question.

-Select the TCP profile you created from the list

-If you created a custom TCP profile for the E-Business Suite implementation, select it from the list.
+Select the TCP profile you created from the list If you created a custom TCP profile for the Apache Tomcat servers, select it from the list.

-3. Should the BIG-IP system queue TCP requests?
+4. Do you want the BIG-IP system to queue TCP requests?